Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: Comparative evaluation of rationale extraction methods

 \subsubsection{LLM-as-a-Judge}

 While expert evaluation provides the gold standard, it does not scale to large datasets due to time and financial costs.
-As current studies report improvements in using LLMs to evaluate model performances \cite{parfenova_text_2025, mirzakhmedova_are_2024}, we test their capabilities in the legal domain.
-We compare three LLMs against expert B's rationale assessments across support and sufficiency criteria.
+Motivated by recent work showing that LLMs can be used to evaluate model performance \cite{parfenova_text_2025, mirzakhmedova_are_2024}, we test their capabilities in the legal domain.
+Specifically we compare LLMs against Expert~B's assessments of rationales with respect to support and sufficiency criteria.

-We employ Llama-3.1 (8B) \cite{grattafiori2024llama}, Mistral-7B \cite{jiang2023mistral7b}, and SaulLM-7B \cite{colombo2024saullm7B} to evaluate rationales from ten unique legal cases across three different sources (MaRC, ISR and expert A).
-Experiments run at three temperature settings (0.05, 0.5 and 1.0) to balance determinism and variability-lower temperature provides more reproducible results \cite{renze2024effect}-with final results determined by majority vote across temperatures.
+We employ Llama-3.1 (70B) \cite{grattafiori2024llama}, Mixtral-8$\times$7B \cite{jiang2024mixtral}, and Gemma-2-27B-it \cite{team2024gemma} to evaluate rationales from ten unique legal cases across three sources (MaRC, ISR and expert A).\footnote{We also employed SaulLM \cite{colombo2024saullm} in LLM-as-a-Judge setting.
+However, technical limitations of the model hinder us to get the adequate performance (see Appendix \ref{sec: app_prompts}).} We set the temperature to 0.0, as the task requires determinism rather than creative generation \cite{renze2024effect}.

-Furthermore, we run our experiments in zero-shot and few-shot configurations, where few-shot setup uses a leave-one-out approach within each article (e.g., article 6 or 8).
-Explicitly, we use expert assessments of four documents to judge the fifth, ensuring no cross-article contamination.
-We report Cohen's Kappa scores \cite{cohen1960coefficient} for inter-annotator agreement to quantify alignment between LLM's rationale assessments and expert evaluations.
+We run our experiments in both zero-shot and few-shot configurations.
+In the few-shot setup, we use a leave-one-out approach within each article (Article~6 or~8): expert assessments for four documents are used as examples to judge the fifth, ensuring no cross-article contamination.
+We report Cohen's Kappa scores \cite{cohen1960coefficient} to quantify inter-annotator agreement between each LLM's rationale assessments and the expert evaluations.
+In addition we compute bootstrapped confidence intervals (CI) to account for the limited number of documents.